Sen. Bernie Sanders Officially Enters 2020 Presidential Race

 Independent Vermont Senator Bernie Sanders has officially announced that he is running for president in 2020, according to the Huffington Post.
-The self-declared social democrat went on Vermont Public Radio to make the initial announcement, and is expected to make a video announcement later this morning.
+The self-declared social democrat went on Vermont Public Radio to make the initial announcement and is expected to make a video announcement later this morning.

 “I wanted to let the people of the state of Vermont know about this first,” said the longest-serving Independent in U.S. history.